pbatard/Mosby/README.md

 they need it, because vetting bootloaders for Secure Boot should not be a daunting prospect.

-At any rate, if you do want a Secure Boot signing key that is protected by a password, you can easily generated one with OpenSSL, and then point to its matching certificate when running `Mosby`.
+At any rate, if you do want a Secure Boot signing key that is protected by a password, you can easily generate one with OpenSSL, and then point to its matching certificate when running `Mosby`.

 ### How can I trust that Mosby is not doing something malicious behind the scenes?